Mount Elbrus - South Route - Russia

 - We can combine your climb with a holiday in Moscow.

-- Sasha Lebedev is an author of many books, including one on Elbrus, and he is a source of great knowledge.
+- Sasha Lebedev is an author of many books, including one on Elbrus, and he is a source of great knowledge on the region.

 - We have experienced guides in the UK who can advise you before the trip on what to buy and what to expect.

-- Our booking pages allows you to create your own booking page into which you can put all the information regarding your trip, which you can change at any time.
+- Our booking pages allow you to create your own booking page into which you can put all the information regarding your trip, which you can change at any time.

-- We guide all the Seven Summits and have experience of how to manage the challenge from start to finish.
+- We guide most of the Seven Summits and have experience of how to manage the challenge from start to finish.